danielsz/android-oauth2-client/README.md

 ```
 With this grant type, the client application doesn't need to store the username/password of the user.
 Those credentials are asked once and exchanged for an access token.
 This token can then be used to access protected resources.

-To check if a token is expired:
+To check if a token has expired:

 ```java
 token.isExpired();